 Bristol Cathedral

 Bristol Cathedral is an extraordinary building filled with secrets of Bristol’s past.
-Christmas is a busy time for the Cathedral with many wonderful, festive events, services and concerts taking place including their much anticipated Carols by Candlelight service.
+Christmas is a busy time for the Cathedral with many wonderful, festive events, services and concerts taking place, including their much anticipated Carols by Candlelight service (13 & 14 December), Shoppers' Carols (17 December), Family Carol Service (22 December) and The Festival of Nine Lessons and Carols at Bristol Cathedral (23 & 24 December).

 St Mary Redcliffe Church

 One of the most spectacular examples of Gothic architecture in the country, St Mary Redcliffe has kept a watchful eye over Bristol for some 800 years.
-Head to ‘the fairest… parish church in England’ (according to Queen Elizabeth I) for family carols, Christingle, midnight mass, lunchtime carols plus Treefest where you can see over 100 decorated trees.
+Head to ‘the fairest… parish church in England’ (according to Queen Elizabeth I) for family carols, Christingle, midnight mass and Treefest, where you can see over 100 decorated trees.

 The exterior of St Mary Redcliffe Church, Bristol